Homophily and wealth inequality shape mitigation behavior in coupled social-climate models: Introduction

 \section{Introduction}

+\begin{LineLabel}{ED-1} Understanding how human behavior impacts climate change has been a subject of inquiry for an extended period of time, with implications in both physical \cite{manabe1975effects} and theoretical \cite{hasselmann1976stochastic} climate modeling.
+In recent years, however, focus has shifted to human behavior responsible for climate change, with focuses on understanding the forces behind anthropogenic climate change \cite{moore2022determinants}, steps towards successful mitigation practices \cite{bury2019charting}, as well as an understanding of the social dynamics underpinning climate skepticism \cite{bago2023reasoning}.
+Such research has led to further investigation into the relationship between human behavioral dynamics and environmental responses. \end{LineLabel}

-Understanding how human behavior impacts climate change is crucial for mitigation efforts and scenario planning~\cite{manabe1975effects,hasselmann1976stochastic,bury2019charting,moore2022determinants,bago2023reasoning}, and averting potential climate catastrophe.
-Many pre-existing models have been built in order to parse out important relationships such as those between vegetation and mitigative action \cite{fushu:23}, temperature and income inequality \cite{menard2021}, perceived environmental risk and mitigative action \cite{liu23}, and others.
-Given the plethora of parameters and assumptions baked into each of these models, applicability to the real world climate system is always considered as one of the primary benchmarks.
+\begin{LineLabel}{test} Many pre-existing models have been built in order to parse out important relationships such as those between vegetation and mitigative action \cite{fushu:23}, temperature and income inequality \cite{menard2021}, perceived environmental risk and mitigative action \cite{liu23}, and others. \end{LineLabel} Given the plethora of parameters and assumptions baked into each of these models, applicability to the real world climate system is always considered as one of the primary benchmarks.
 Creating a simplified model which synthesizes many of the important components of previous theoretical models is hence seen as an optimal way to minimize potential errors in parameterization and instead draw broad generalizations from many initial states.